Texas Revolution: San Jacinto

 The area along Buffalo Bayou had many thick oak groves, separated by marshes.
 This type of terrain was familiar to the Texians and quite alien to the Mexican soldiers.
 Houston's army, comprising 900 men, reached Lynch's Ferry mid-morning on April 20; Santa Anna's 700-man force arrived a few hours later.
 The Texians made camp in a wooded area along the bank of Buffalo Bayou; while the location provided good cover and helped hide their full strength, it also left the Texians no room for retreat.
 Over the protests of several of his officers, Santa Anna chose to make camp in a vulnerable location, a plain near the San Jacinto River, bordered by woods on one side, marsh and lake on another.
 The two camps were approximately 500 yd apart, separated by a grassy area with a slight rise in the middle.
 Colonel Pedro Delgado later wrote that "the camping ground of His Excellency's selection was in all respects, against military rules.
 Any youngster would have done better."

 Over the next several hours, two brief skirmishes occurred.
 Texians won the first, forcing a small group of dragoons and the Mexican artillery to withdraw.
 Mexican dragoons then forced the Texian cavalry to withdraw.
 In the melee, Rusk, on foot to reload his rifle, was almost captured by Mexican soldiers, but was rescued by newly arrived Texian volunteer Mirabeau B. Lamar.
 Over Houston's objections, many infantrymen rushed onto the field.
 As the Texian cavalry fell back, Lamar remained behind to rescue another Texian who had been thrown from his horse; Mexican officers "reportedly applauded" his bravery.
-Houston was irate that the infantry had disobeyed his orders and given Santa Anna a better estimate of their strength; the men were equally upset that Houston hadn't allowed a full battle.
+Houston was irate that the infantry had disobeyed his orders and given Santa Anna a better estimate of their strength; the men were equally upset that Houston had not allowed a full battle.

 Throughout the night, Mexican troops worked to fortify their camp, creating breastworks out of everything they could find, including saddles and brush.
 At 9 a.m. on April 21, Cos arrived with 540 reinforcements, bringing the Mexican force to 1,200 men, which outnumbered the Texians.
 Cos's men were raw recruits rather than experienced soldiers, and they had marched steadily for more than 24 hours, with no rest and no food.
 As the morning wore on with no Texian attack, Mexican officers lowered their guard.
 By afternoon, Santa Anna had given permission for Cos's men to sleep; his own tired troops also took advantage of the time to rest, eat, and bathe.